scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/03 - Vertical vs Horizontal Scaling.md

 * **Improved Fault Tolerance:** If one server fails, others can still handle the load.
 * **Easier Scalability:** Add or remove servers as needed to adjust to demand.

-## **Fun Fact**

-Did you know that Facebook has over 30,000 servers to handle its user load?
-That's enough to host an entire digital city of cat videos, memes, and status updates\!

----
-## **Next Steps**

-In the next session, we'll dive deeper into the techniques and strategies for implementing effective horizontal scaling.
-Stay tuned\!

 ---

 ### 🔙 [Back](../README.md)